 - Films and group discussions: With a starting point in films and simulated meetings with patients, we discuss how questions about abuse can be asked and how the response can be handled.

-- Forum play: Based on the staff members’ own experiences and prepared cases, drama teachers work with the staff.
+- Forum theatre: Based on the staff members’ own experiences and prepared cases, drama teachers work with the staff.
 They start by acting out a scene that portrays a difficult situation, e.g., asking questions about abuse or managing an agitated relative.
 The staff members are invited to try alternative ways of acting in the scene and investigate how these affect the outcome.
 This makes it clear that there were often other ways of acting in situations that may initially feel too difficult.
 The method gives staff members the opportunity to practice dealing with difficult situations and finding alternative ways of acting as a form of skills training.

 The training model is being tested both on staff working within primary care and in-patient care.
+A pilot study was conducted in 2020 and the results indicate that the educational model was efficient.
+The results are published and can be found here.

 REAGERA Educational Intervention is conducted in collaboration with Region Östergötland, Region Jönköpings län and Linnaeus University.
 The study is expected to be in progress during the period 2021–2024 and is registered on www.clinicaltrials.gov (ID no. NCT05065281).
+A study protocol has also been published.